springfall2008/batpred/docs/energy-rates.md

 The assumed rate will be taken from the Octopus Energy integration and converted into pence using the **octopus_saving_session_octopoints_per_penny** configuration item in apps.yaml (default is 8).

+If you normally cut back your house usage during a saving session then you can change **input_number.predbat_load_scaling_saving** to allow Predbat to assume an energy reduction in this period.
+E.g. setting to a value of 0.8 would indicate you will use 80% of the normal consumption in that period (a 20% reduction).

 As the saving session import and export rates are very high compared to normal Predbat will plan additional export during the saving session period.
 If necessary, a pre-charge may happen at some point during the day to maintain the battery right level for the session.